nmckenzie22/nmckenzie22.github.io/README.md

 ### Linear Assumption & Distribution Checks

-Using ggpairs, we evaluated distributions, outliers, and pairwise relationships between key variables.
-	•	Purpose: To visually assess assumptions for linear modeling, including normality and linear relationships.
-	•	Insight: Ensures that data meets the assumptions required for linear regression to be valid.
+Using ggpairs, we evaluated distributions, outliers, and pairwise relationships between key variables in order to visually assess assumptions for linear modeling, including normality and linear relationships.
+This ensures that data meets the assumptions required for linear regression to be valid.

 ![Pairwise Comparison Plot](images/clean_pair_plot.png)

+Our research question assumes some form of relationship between education attainment and income.
+These findings reinforce what we saw from the correlation matrix allows us to see both correlation strength and distribution shapes, adding nuance to the findings.
+Regarding the Linear Assumption check, From the Per Capita Income 2021 vs. Bachelor’s Degree % we see the scatterplot in the pair plot shows a clear upward trend, supporting a linear relationship.
+However, the Per Capita Income 2021 vs. Associate Degree % scatterplot appears random, with no clear trend.
+This suggests no linear relationship, and possibly no relationship at all.
+In terms of the Distribution Check, the diagonal plots show kernel density estimates (KDEs) for the distribution of each variable: Per Capita Income 2021 is Right-skewed, Associate Degree % is Symmetrical and almost normal, and Bachelor’s Degree % is also right-skewed, but less so than income.

 ## Training Machine Learning Model